Consensys/security-workshop-for-devs/README.md

         assert(!(msg.value == 0 && numTokens > 0));
 ```

 This essentially means "it should never happen that numTokens is greater than zero if msg.value (the amount of Ether sent) is zero".
 Obviously, as the attacker we actually *want* this to happen.
-So let's use Mythril's symbolic execution engine to find the right inputs:
+By adding the `--verbose-report` flag, Mythril will give you the transaction data needed to violate the assertion.

 ```
 $ myth -mexceptions -x exercise2/contracts/Tokensale-cheat.sol --verbose-report
 ```

-By adding the `--verbose-report` flag, Mythril will give you the transaction data needed to violate the assertion.
 Can you tell why "calldata" in Mythril's output has that particular value?

 ### Exercise 3 - Continuous Integration with Github Projects

-To ensure that no bugs make it into the code, it's useful to integrate security analysis into the deployment pipeline.
-In [exercise 3](https://github.com/ConsenSys/devcon4-playground/tree/master/exercise3), we'll try out the [Guardrails](https://www.guardrails.io) Github app, which should detect a couple of security issues.
+To ensure that no bugs make it into the code it's useful to integrate security analysis into the deployment pipeline.
+In [exercise 3](https://github.com/ConsenSys/devcon4-playground/tree/master/exercise3), we'll try the [Guardrails](https://www.guardrails.io) Github app, which should detect a couple of security issues.
 After brainstorming possible fixes for the issue(s), we'll then proceed to exploit them to steal testnet ETH from the [CaptureTheEther Bank](https://capturetheether.com/challenges/miscellaneous/token-bank/).
-Note: Stealing ETH from a real contract is generally frowned upon and you shouldn't do it :)
+Note: Never steal ETH from a real smart contract as this is generally frowned upon.

 ### Exercise 4 - Hacking Contracts on the Mainnet

 Mythril Classic can analyze smart contracts from many sources, including bytecode on the blockchain.
 In [exercise 4](https://github.com/ConsenSys/devcon4-playground/tree/master/exercise4), we'll identify another type of vulnerability that has often been exploited in the past.
-We'll then show how to detect vulnerable contracts on the mainnet and auto-generate an exploit that extracts the ETH from the vulnerable contract.
+We'll then show how to detect vulnerable contracts on the mainnet and auto-generate an exploit that extracts the kills the vulnerable contract.

-An important aspect is the number of transactions Mythril (symbolically) executes.
+An important aspect is the number of transactions that Mythril (symbolically) executes.
 The default number is 1, but you can increase it for a more in-depth analysis (note that this increases analysis time significantly).
 By setting max transactions to 2, you will also detect bugs that are two transactions "deep".

-For this example, let's try to set max transaction count to 2:
+For this example, let's set the max transaction count to 2:

 ```
 $ myth -x exercise4/contracts/Ownable.sol --max-transaction-count 2 --verbose-report